How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 # 1: Sign Up & Profiles

-Sure thing, they will have to give you their personal info, but just for now don’t ask too much — let them check everything they need on your website and then offer to start the applying process.
+Sure thing, they will have to give you their personal info, but try not to ask too much at least in the beginning — let them check everything they need to on your website and then offer to start the applying process.

-Normally, websites for couriers would ask for a full name, phone number, and email (during the sign up).
+Normally, websites for couriers ask for full name, phone number, and email (during the signup process).

 - Name, phone number, and email (if you didn’t do it earlier).